mohd-muddassir99/8-Weeks-SQL-Challenge/README.md

 # 8 Weeks SQL Challenges
 This repository serves as the solution for the 8 case studies from the #8WeekSQLChallenge.
-It showcases my ability to tackle various SQL challenges and demonstrates my proficiency in SQL query writing and problem-solving skills.
+It showcases my ability to tackle various SQL challenges and demonstrates my proficiency in SQL query writing and problem-solvingskills.

 The 8 Week SQL Challenge, There are total 8 different SQL case studies, was created by Danny Ma Each case study contains a dataset with a series of questions.